-RPA bots aggregate data from many systems and send it into a single patient accounting system, reducing the need for manual data entry.
-OCR is also used to extract data from images & PDFs in an efficient and error-free method to be plugged into the system automatically.
+RPA bots aggregate data from many systems and sends it into a single patient accounting system, reducing the need for manual data entry.
+OCR is also used to extract data from images & PDFs efficiently and error-free to be plugged into the system automatically.

 Automate Claim Denials

 Bots can automatically address any simple errors and then resubmit the claim.
-For more complex errors, the denial can be passed to a human but will provide detailed patient information and denial information, greatly speeding the rework time.
-As RPA bots take responsibility of denial management in a step-by-step procedure, staff may focus on more complicated denials.
+The denial can be passed to a human for more complex errors but will provide detailed patient and denial information, significantly speeding the rework time.
+As RPA bots take responsibility for denial management step-by-step, staff may focus on more complicated denials.

 The revenue cycle of robotic process automation allows healthcare businesses to get data from different websites and systems and integrate it directly into the Hospital Information System (HIS).
 In some situations, it also applies to pre-approvals.

 Integrate Third-Party Applications